elementalcollision/vcf_analysis/README.md

 ### Known Issues & Future Testing Considerations

-1.  **OpenAI Schema Validation for Array Types**: Several tests are skipped due to `litellm.exceptions.BadRequestError` related to array types in tool schemas for OpenAI.
+1.  **OpenAI Schema Validation for Array Types**: Several tests are skipped due to `litellm.exceptions.BadRequestError` related to array tool schemas for OpenAI.
 This requires further investigation, potentially with Strands/LiteLLM.
 2.  **Missing Edge Case VCF Files**: Some tests in `test_edgecase_compliance.py` are skipped as they require specific VCF files not currently in `sample_test_data/`.
 These files need to be created or sourced.
-3.  **Missing Large VCF for Performance Test**: A performance test in `test_vcf_comparison_tool.py` is skipped.
+3.  **Large VCF File for Performance Test**: The performance test `tests/test_vcf_comparison_tool.py::test_vcf_comparison_large_file_performance` requires a large VCF file (~129MB) and a corresponding reference FASTA.
+Due to its size, the VCF is not stored in the repository.
+Instructions for downloading the base 1000 Genomes chr22 VCF, and then preparing a `testready` version (e.g., `chr22.1kg.phase3.v5a.testready.vcf.gz`) with the correct contig header for use with a `22.fa` reference, are detailed in `sample_test_data/README.md`.
+This preparation is necessary because the `bcftools` version 1.21 on the primary test system (macOS via Homebrew) did not support the `--add-missing-contigs` option for `bcftools norm`.
 4.  **Helper Function Coverage in `metrics.py`**: While core metrics definitions and existing helper functions are tested, some originally planned observer helper functions (e.g., for CLI commands, specific tool usage beyond AI) are not currently implemented in `metrics.py`.
 If these are added in the future, corresponding tests will be needed.

 Consult `.context/tasks/completed/TASK-007.md` for a detailed history of recent test stabilization efforts.